Skip to main content

 First-, long- and second-cycle programmes

-First- and long-cycle programmes are open to applicants who hold a maturity certificate (or a maturity certificate and a vocational diploma at the Technical level if an applicant additionally took and passed a vocational exam).
+First- and long-cycle programmes are open to applicants who hold a maturity certificate (or a maturity certificate and a vocational diploma at the Technician level if an applicant additionally took and passed a vocational exam).
 Admission is based on results of the maturity exam (and, where applicable, results of the vocational exam).
-Each HEI specifies which results of the exam(s) provide the basis for admission and publishes such information.
+Each HEI specifies which results of the exam(s) provide the basis for admission.

 An HEI may additionally conduct entrance exams to assess artistic aptitude, physical fitness or special aptitude or skills for a programme (for example, in the case of prospective teachers of physical education, visual arts or physical education) only if these were not assessed in the maturity exam or vocational exam.
 Thus, HEIs may not conduct entrance exams in the subjects covered by the maturity or vocational exam.